Addepar/ember-table/README.md

 * jquery-ui
 * jquery.mousewheel.js
 * underscore.js
-* group-helper

 ## TODO
 * Bug fixes—we are aware that there are bugs.
-Please help us out by filing github issues!
+Please help us out by filing github issues or submitting pull requests!
 * Better documentation
 * Unit tests
-* Row/cell single and multi selection
+* Cell single and multi selection
-* Keyboard navigation
 * Better column drag and drop
 * Support for colspan and rowspan
 * Further performance improvements